resingm/de-maxresing-www/content/skills.md

 * **Nginx & Caddy:** Running both web servers in production as well in container environment.
 * **Docker:** Containerization technology that is required at work.
 Used in home lab in the past.
 * **Podman:** Containerization technology of my home lab.
 * **VueJS:** Familiar due to my job and some university projects.
-Frontend framework of choice.
+* **EmberJS:** Familiar due to a side-project.
+Depending on the project requirements, the preferred choice over VueJS.
 * **MQTT:** Familiar with the MQTT protocol, Eclipse Mosquitto & multiple frameworks for Python